oscar-ip/jag-csrs-portal-public-fork/src/frontend/csrs-portal/README.md

 [Download](https://git-scm.com/downloads) and install the Git version control system, and optionally [download](https://www.gitkraken.com) and install the free GitKraken Git GUI client.

-Clone the Traffic Court Online repository into a project directory GitKraken or the terminal by typing:
+Clone the CSRS repository into a project directory GitKraken or the terminal by typing:

 ```bash
 git clone https://github.com/bcgov/jag-csrs-portal-public